 - current and past positions - education: list degrees, dates awarded, and titles of theses or dissertations - awards and honors: include dates.
-If you have received prior support from NEH or JUSFC, indicate the dates of these awards and the products that resulted from them. - publications: include full citations for publications and presentations - other relevant professional activities and accomplishments - level of competence in any relevant foreign languages, including Japanese
+If you have received prior support from NEH, indicate the dates of these awards and the products that resulted from them. - publications: include full citations for publications and presentations - other relevant professional activities and accomplishments - level of competence in digital tools or methodologies, and if applicable, in any relevant foreign languages